MortenBjerre/MortenBjerre.github.io/index.md

 ## Crime

 With both crime data sets we were able to group the number of crimes for each tract of SF for the whole of 2015-2019.
 The time sliding choropleth of the yearly crime counts per tract is shown below.
-For some reason the slider is glitched out on the plot, but the range goes from around 100 crimes per year to upwards of 6,000.
-The dim yellow represents low crime while the dark red represents a high crime count.
+The legend can be seen by dragging the horizontal scroll bar.
+The dim yellow represents low crime (around 100 yearly) while the dark red represents a high crime count (upwards of 6,000).

 <div class="responsive-wrap">
 <!-- this is the embed code provided by Google -->